Syncfusion AI Assistant

 Save PDF files

-Save PDF files to a server
+Save PDF files to server storage

-Step 2: Modify the PdfViewerController.cs file in the web service project
+Step 2: Modify the server web service

-3. Modify the Download() method to save the updated document to your server storage location.
+2. Open the PdfViewerController.cs file and modify the Download() method to save the updated PDF to your server.

 public IActionResult Download([FromBody] Dictionary<string, string> jsonObject)